 Related Article: Foods to Avoid When Building Muscle

 3. DECREASE NON-LIFTING CALORIC EXPENDITURE

-While cardio is not a bad thing while bulking, it can be something that burns more calories and in turn will force you to increase your calorie intake to remain in a caloric surplus.
+While cardio is not a bad thing while bulking, it can be something that burns more calories and in turn, will force you to increase your calorie intake to remain in a caloric surplus.

-For individuals who have a fast metabolism and have issues eating more calories, another option is to try to decrease your calorie expenditure by cutting out cardio and other forms of exercise that do not directly correlate to increase muscle growth (weight training).
+For individuals who have a fast metabolism and have issues eating more calories, another option is to try to decrease your calorie expenditure by cutting out cardio and other forms of exercise that do not directly correlate to increased muscle growth (weight training).

-You may also find that if you are doing a lot of cardio, especially high-intensity cardio, that you may be burning a ton of calories AND actually impeding your ability to gain muscle and weight at a sustainable rate.
+You may also find that if you are doing a lot of cardio, especially high-intensity cardio, you may be burning a ton of calories AND actually impeding your ability to gain muscle and weight at a sustainable rate.

 Therefore, if you are severely active, and cannot seem to eat any more food, you could try to decrease caloric expenditure.

-Just note however, that if you can learn to gain weight and still be very active, this will help increase your resting metabolic rate which will pay off big time when you go to cut (you can eat more calories than someone with a lower metabolic rate, and still lose fat).
+Just note, however, that if you can learn to gain weight and still be very active, this will help increase your resting metabolic rate which will pay off big time when you go to cut (you can eat more calories than someone with a lower metabolic rate, and still lose fat).